What is NAET?

 Is acupuncture covered through my health insurance?

 Some insurance companies cover acupuncture, and a majority of Flexible Spending Accounts or Health Savings Plans cover acupuncture.
-Phoenix Rising Acupuncture does not accept insurance; however, I can provide a Super Bill, so that you may send to your insurance carrier that may pay for a portion of your acupuncture costs.
-It is recommended that you contact your insurance provider to verify coverage.
+Phoenix Rising Acupuncture does not accept insurance; however, a Super Bill can be provided upon request, so that you may send to your insurance carrier.
+It is recommended that you contact your insurance provider prior to your initial visit to verify coverage.
 Phoenix Rising Acupuncture does accept Flexible Spending and Health Savings Accounts.

 What should I expect during my first acupuncture visit?

-Initial visits generally last 75 to 90 minutes.
-I will conduct a full evaluation, take a detailed health history, and provide you with a customized treatment plan.
+Initial visits generally last 75 to 90 minutes, which include full evaluation, exam, consultation and acupuncture treatment.
 You will be asked a wide range of questions about your symptoms, your diet, your sleep, exercise and lifestyle habits, emotional states and anything else that may offer insight into your overall health.

 Your customized treatment plan will include: